pglet/website/docs/commands/add.md

 ### `to`

-Parent component ID.
-If not specified the component is added to the bottom of the page.
+Parent control ID.
+If not specified the control is added to the bottom of the page.

 ### `at`

-Insert component at the specified position in the children collection.
+Insert control at the specified position in the children collection.